IconoclastLabs/smart-ios/README.md

 smart-ios
 =========

-start template for RubyMotion that includes gitignore and bundler
+start template for RubyMotion that includes bundler

+## About
-Current `motion create --template=ios` does not have .gitignore or bundler, and this makes me sad.
+Current `motion create --template=ios` does not have bundler, and this makes me sad.

-## Install Template
-Run this command to install the template

-  `$ git clone git@github.com:IconoclastLabs/smart-ios.git ~/Library/RubyMotion/template/smart-ios`

-## Use Template
+## Install and Use Template
-Create your project using this template!
+You can use this template straight off github if you have RubyMotion >= 2.3

-  `$ motion create --template=smart-ios <myappname>`
+  `$ motion create --template=git@github.com:IconoclastLabs/smart-ios.git <myappname>`

-## Stay Current
-The following command should pull the latest code for this template to be used in future `motion create` use!

-  `$ GIT_DIR=~/Library/RubyMotion/template/smart-ios/.git git pull origin master`
+Subsequent uses of the aforementioned create with git template will do a pull of latest from this repo.